ankraft/ACME-oneM2M-CSE-mkdocs/docs/home/oneM2M-introduction.md

 # A Short Introduction to oneM2M

-oneM2M is a global standard for IoT systems that defines a *Common Service Layer* for IoT systems.
+oneM2M is a global standard that defines a *Common Service Layer* for IoT systems.
 It is designed to be used in IoT scenarios, including smart cities, smart agriculture, smart homes, and many more.

-oneM2M is developed by the [oneM2M Partnership Project](https://onem2m.org){target=_new}, which is a global partnership project that was formed by seven of the world's leading ICT standards development organizations (SDOs) and organizations representing ICT service providers.
+oneM2M is developed by the [oneM2M Partnership Project](https://onem2m.org){target=_new}, which was formed by seven of the world's leading ICT standards development organizations (SDOs) and organizations representing ICT service providers.
 This partnership project defines and publishes the specifications that form the oneM2M standard.

 This article can only provide a short overview about oneM2M.
 Further introductions and examples can be found at the [oneM2M Recipes site](https://recipes.onem2m.org){target=_new}.

 ## Common Service Functions

 The oneM2M architecture is based on the concept of *Common Service Functions* (CSF) for IoT applications that are provided by a *Common Service Entity* (CSE).
 A CSE can be implemented in many different ways, for example as a cloud service, on a gateway device, or on a capable IoT device.
-The *ACME CSE* provides a conformant implementation of these common service functions.
+The *ACME CSE* provides a conformant subset implementation of these common service functions.

 <figure markdown="1">